 - An episode of Star Trek: The Next Generation, "Loud As A Whisper", featured Deaf actor Howie Seago performing the role of Riva, a mute character who in the context of the story used an esoteric form of gestural communication known only to him and a few others.
 In reality, Seago was using his native American Sign Language.
 When Riva's interpreters were killed, Commander Data had to quickly learn the language and serve as Riva's interpreter.
 Unfortunately, while Brent Spiner is a wonderful actor, his attempts at signing were hilariously bad, and he was effectively speaking nonsense for the couple of brief moments when Data was actually shown signing on camera.
 It's a good thing, then, that the majority of the time, Data simply filled the role of voice interpreter.

 - Beauty and the Beast has a deaf character who had grown up in the tunnels in "An Impossible Silence" and "Sticks and Stones" who communicated through ASL.
 The second episode was groundbreaking in that there were several scenes where deaf characters communicated in on-screen silence, with no voiceover or even background music, something the deaf actors involved fought hard for, not wanting someone else's voice to overshadow their own "voices".

 - CHiPs: they meet a deaf woman and learn sign language just in time to use it during a chase scene when they were far away from each other and there was construction noise nearby; then they never used it again.

 - Shows up a lot in NCIS as Abby and Gibbs both know ASL.
+(Abby's adoptive parents were both deaf.)
 Actually turns up again NCIS: Los Angeles when Abby is kidnapped and uses ASL to warn the local team about the room she's in.

 - The Korean Drama Can You Hear My Heart centers around several deaf individuals.